Stacey-bee/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-file 6-print_line.c includes a function that draws a straight line in the terminal file 7-print_diagonal.c includes a function that draws a diagonal line on the terminal. file 8-print_square.c includes a function that prints a square.
+file 6-print_line.c includes a function that draws a straight line in the terminal file 7-print_diagonal.c includes a function that draws a diagonal line on the terminal. file 8-print_square.c includes a function that prints a square. file 9-fizz_buzz.c includes a a program that prints the numbers from 1 to 100.